helix-editor/helix/book/src/keymap.md

 Keys to use within picker.
 Remapping currently not supported.
 See the documentation page on [pickers](./pickers.md) for more info.
+[Prompt](#prompt) keybinds also work in pickers, except where they conflict with picker keybinds.

 | Key                          | Description                                                |
 | -----                        | -------------                                              |